Information about plastics

 ABS – Acrylonitrile Butadiene Styrene

 ABS (1.04-1.05 g/cm³) is a relatively light, amorphous engineering thermoplastic.
-ABS is relatively hard and rigid.
-It has a significantly higher toughness than the related impact-resistant polystyrene (SB).
-ABS is characterised by high thermal shock resistance and low water absorption (weakly hygroscopic).
-It is resistant to weathering to a limited extent.
-ABS is mainly used for glossy housings in the visible area, for multi-component injection moulded parts, for chrome-plated parts and for laser-marked components.
-The inherent colour of the standard types is a highly opaque beige to yellow-brown.
-Glass-clear is possible for special types.
-ABS is processed at approx. 240-260 °C and ignites at approx. 400 °C with a bright, sooty flame and a sweet smell.
+ABS is relatively hard and stiff.
+It has a much higher toughness than the related high-impact polystyrene (SB).
+ABS has high thermal shock resistance and low water absorption (weakly hygroscopic).
+It has limited resistance to weathering.
+ABS is mainly used for high-gloss visible housings, multi-component injection moulded parts, chrome-plated parts and laser-marked parts.
+The inherent colour of standard grades is a highly opaque beige to yellowish brown.
+Crystal clear is available for special grades.
+ABS is processed at approx. 240-260 °C and ignites at approx. 400 °C with a bright sooty flame and a sweet odour.

 NBR – Nitrile rubber

 Nitrile rubber is a synthetic rubber.
 The abbreviation NBR is derived from Nitrile Butadiene Rubber.
-Nitrile rubber is obtained by copolymerising acrylonitrile (ACN) and 1,3-butadiene.
-Vulcanisates made from nitrile rubber have high resistance to oils, greases and hydrocarbons, favourable ageing behaviour and low abrasion.
-The thermal application range is between -30 °C and +100 °C, depending on the compound structure, and up to 130 °C for short periods.
-The material hardens at higher temperatures.
-Depending on the article, the material has a hardness between 60 and 80 Shore.
+Nitrile rubber is made by copolymerising acrylonitrile (ACN) and 1,3-butadiene.
+Nitrile rubber vulcanisates have high resistance to oils, greases and hydrocarbons, good ageing properties and low abrasion.
+The thermal application range is between -30°C and +100°C, depending on the compound structure, and up to 130°C for short periods.
+The material cures at higher temperatures.
+The hardness of the material is between 60 and 80 Shore depending on the article.

 PC – Polycarbonate

-PC (1.2 g/cm³) is a medium-weight, amorphous engineering thermoplastic.
-PC is very hard and has a particularly high fracture toughness.
+PC (1.2 g/cm³) is a medium weight, amorphous engineering thermoplastic.
+PC is very hard and has particularly high fracture toughness.
 PC is characterised by high heat resistance, low temperature dependence and low water absorption (weakly hygroscopic).
-PC is mainly used indoors for highly transparent housings and covers, for highly fracture-resistant components, and for optical components (CDs, DVDs, lamp components, lenses).
-The inherent colour is crystal clear-transparent.
-PC is processed at about 320-350 °C and burns in the flame (extinguishes outside).
+PC is mainly used in the interior for highly transparent housings and covers, for highly break-resistant components and for optical components (CDs, DVDs, lamp components, lenses).
+The inherent colour is crystal clear.
+PC is processed at around 320-350°C and burns in the flame (extinguishes outside).

 POM – Polyoxymethylene (also acetal resin, para- and polyformaldehyde or polyacetal)

 POM (1.42 g/cm³) is a relatively heavy, semi-crystalline engineering thermoplastic with the structure -(CH2-O-)n- for the homopolymer.
-In the range of non-reinforced thermoplastics, POM has very high strength and stiffness (even at high continuous loads and low temperatures) as well as high dimensional stability and excellent fatigue resistance.
-Wear resistance is almost as good as PA.
-POM is preferred for technical applications such as snap connections, bearings (also in combination with silicone or PTFE additives), rollers and gearing components.
-The inherent colour of the standard grades is opaque-white.
-POM is processed at approx. 180-190 °C and ignites at approx. 375 °C and burns at 323 °C with a slightly bluish flame and pungent formaldehyde odour.
+Among non-reinforced thermoplastics, POM has very high strength and stiffness (even at high continuous loads and low temperatures), high dimensional stability and excellent fatigue resistance.
+Its wear resistance is almost as good as that of PA.
+POM is preferred for engineering applications such as snap-fits, bearings (also in combination with silicone or PTFE additives), rollers and gear components.
+The inherent colour of standard grades is opaque white.
+POM is processed at around 180-190°C, ignites at around 375°C and burns at 323°C with a slightly bluish flame and a pungent formaldehyde odour.

 PTFE – Polytetrafluoroethylene (trade names: Teflon – Dupont, Hostaflon, Dyneon, GoreTex)

 PTFE (2.16 g/cm³) is a very heavy, semi-crystalline engineering thermoplastic with a Shore D hardness of 55-60.
 It has the structure CnF2n and belongs to the class of polyhaloolefins.
-Although PTFE is classified as a thermoplastic, it can generally only be processed by sintering or pressure sintering due to its very close melting and decomposition temperatures and is therefore not subject to the moulding degrees of freedom of most other thermoplastics.
+Although PTFE is classified as a thermoplastic, due to its very narrow melting and decomposition temperatures, it can generally only be processed by sintering or pressure sintering and is therefore not subject to the degrees of freedom of most other thermoplastics.

 It was discovered by Roy Plunkett in 1938 and patented by Dupont in 1941.
-PTFE tends to creep under pressure and may need to be stabilised with glass fibres or other strength-enhancing additives.
+PTFE tends to creep under pressure and may need to be stabilised with glass fibres or other strength additives.
 It is very inert.
-Even aggressive acids such as aqua regia cannot attack PTFE.
+Even aggressive acids such as aqua regia will not attack PTFE.

-PTFE has one of the lowest coefficients of friction among solids.
-It slides on PTFE as well as wet ice on wet ice.
-Moreover, the static friction is just as great as the sliding friction, so that the transition from standstill to movement takes place without jerking (non-stick-slip effect).
+PTFE has one of the lowest coefficients of friction of any solid material.
+It glides on PTFE as well as wet ice on wet ice.
+Moreover, the static friction is as high as the sliding friction, so that the transition from standstill to movement is smooth (non-stick-slip effect).

-An impressive example of this was the displacement of the new 12,500-ton Oberkassel Bridge in Düsseldorf by 47.5 m on PTFE plain bearings on 7 and 8 April 1976 (Link – in german).
+An impressive example of this was the 47.5 m movement of the new 12,500 tonne Oberkassel Bridge in Düsseldorf on PTFE sliding bearings on 7 and 8 April 1976 (link – in German).
 There are almost no materials that adhere to PTFE because the surface tension is extremely low.

-PTFE is extremely resistant to all acids and bases, alcohols, ketones, benzines, oils, etc. and not resistant to sodium.
-In addition, PTFE is frost-resistant to -200 °C, can only be bonded after pre-treatment, physiologically harmless, non-flammable.
+PTFE is extremely resistant to all acids and bases, alcohols, ketones, petrol, oils, etc. and not resistant to sodium.
+In addition, PTFE is also frost resistant to -200 °C, can only be bonded after pre-treatment, physiologically harmless and non-flammable.

-The inherent colour of the standard types is opaque white.
-The application temperature ranges up to about 260 °C. PTFE melts at 327 °C and also decomposes into highly aggressive hydrofluoric acid and highly toxic pyrolysis products.
+The inherent colour of the standard grades is opaque white.
+The service temperature range is up to approximately 260 °C. PTFE melts at 327 °C and also decomposes into highly aggressive hydrofluoric acid and highly toxic pyrolysis products.

-For several years PTFE has already been used in the field of furniture glides.
-Here, the unique combination of rubber and PTFE should be mentioned, which brings both excellent noise damping and optimal floor protection or minimal adhesive and sliding friction forces when moving furniture.
+PTFE has been used in furniture glides for several years.
+This is due to the unique combination of rubber and PTFE, which provides both excellent noise damping and optimum floor protection or minimal adhesive and sliding friction forces when furniture is moved.

-The construction usually consists of a 2-3 mm flat, one-sided spherical rubber earth (also square and rectangular mouldings), to which a PTFE film several 1/10 mm thick is applied under high pressure and temperature.
-These universal glide inserts (UG) can be provided with a nail for wooden chair legs or other wooden furniture, glued on or inserted into furniture glides.
+The construction usually consists of a 2-3 mm flat, one-sided spherical rubber base (also square and rectangular shapes) to which a 1/10 mm thick PTFE film is applied under high pressure and temperature.
+These Universal Glide Inserts (UG) can be nailed, glued or inserted into wooden chair legs or other wooden furniture glides.

-PTFE glide inserts are recommended for easy moving of furniture on most floor coverings.
-It makes moving furniture on carpeted floors much easier.
-PTFE is not suitable for seating furniture on smooth floors, as they slip unintentionally during use.
+PTFE glide inserts are recommended for easy movement of furniture on most floor coverings.
+They make it much easier to move furniture on carpeted floors.
+PTFE is not suitable for seating furniture on smooth floors, as it will slip unintentionally during use.

 PU (PUR) – Polyurethane